GSA/open-gsa-redesign/_apidocs/entity-api.md

 <td>sensitivity</td>
 <td>By default your API key determines the sensitivity level of the API response.
 If you would like to receive a response that is at a sensitivity level lower than your API key you can utilize this parameter.
 <br>Example: sensitivity=public</td>
+<br>NOTE: If you use this parameter with a sensitive key you must use a POST call for all request types.
 <td>v1<br>v2</td>
 </tr>
 </table>